NHPG Bylaws

 6.2.3.
 While membership dues support member benefits, some activities may carry fees and advance deposits, in addition to the dues.

-An annual meeting shall be held between January 1 and March 31, the exact date to be determined by the Board of Directors.
-The Annual Meeting shall elect officers and transact other business as may properly come before it.
+An Annual Business meeting shall be held between January 1 and March 31, the exact date to be determined by the Board of Directors.
+The Annual Business Meeting shall elect officers and transact other business as may properly come before it.

 6. 5.
 Rules